digidip/tapjaw-importer/README.md

 - Add standard Connector and Adapter errors.
 - Typeguards.
 - Update dependancies, ESLint and prettier.
-- Add command (Commander) contracts for APIs, Filters, Stores and Tools.
+- Add command contracts for APIs, Filters, Stores and Tools.
+- Fix legacy typescript issues.
+- Standardise the JSON parsing of `TapjawMessage`.
+- Abstract streaming management in filter/store command contracts.
--
+- Documentation.

 ## v1.2.0 (no longer supported)
 - Convert from OCLIF to commander.